DynoCC/Dyno-Custom-Commands/Moderation Commands/readme.md

 # Moderation Commands

-ALL COMMANDS IN THIS SECTION ARE STILL IN THE PROCESS OF BEING REVIEWED.
-USE THEM AT YOUR OWN RISK.

 We assume you are using the `?` prefix.
 Input will be denoted as `[input]` and multi-choice inputs will be written as `[input1/input2]`, respectively.

 Used Roles in these commands: